-It is clear that the process of parameter estimation is important, since this is how we can make a functional model using our data.
+It is clear that the process of parameter estimation is important, since this is how we can make a predictive model from our data.
 So, how does parameter estimation work?
 To understand this, the first step is to familiarize ourselves with the concept of a cost function.
 A cost function is a way of telling how far away the model predictions are from perfectly describing the data; that is to say, the larger the errors between the model predictions and the actual data, then the larger the "cost" returned by the cost function.
 This is a straightforward concept for regression problems: the difference between predictions and true values can be used for the cost, after going through a transformation (such as absolute value or squaring) which makes the value of the cost positive, and then averaging this over all the training samples.

 For classification problems, especially in fitting logistic regression models, a typical cost function is the log-loss function, also called cross entropy loss.
 This is the cost function that scikit-learn uses, in a modified form, to fit logistic regression.
 Here is the definition of the log-loss function: